CBA Immigration Law Conference - Agenda

 8B – The Last Line of Defense: Advocating for Clients Facing Removal

-In an era of heightened immigration enforcement, practitioners must be prepared to act swiftly and decisively when clients face removal from Canada.
+Practitioners must be prepared to act swiftly and decisively when clients face removal from Canada.
 This critical session provides a comprehensive toolkit for immigration lawyers navigating the complex terrain of removal proceedings.
 Experienced speakers will guide attendees through the essential steps of preparing clients for removals and deportations, crafting compelling deferral applications, and constructing effective stay motions.
 Key topics include strategies for counseling clients facing imminent removal, best practices for gathering and presenting evidence in deferral applications, and techniques for drafting persuasive stay motions under tight deadlines.
 The session will also cover recent developments in removal policy and jurisprudence, as well as ethical considerations when representing clients at risk of deportation.
-Whether you're new to removal defense or looking to refine your skills, this session offers invaluable insights to help you mount a robust defense for your clients when they need it most.
-Join us to enhance your ability to navigate this high-stakes area of immigration law and provide critical advocacy at the eleventh hour.
+Whether you're new to removal defense or looking to refine your skills, this session offers invaluable insights.
+Join us to enhance your ability to navigate this highstakes area of immigration law and provide critical advocacy at the eleventh hour.

 8C – Fixing the Fallout: Strategies for Addressing Ineffective Legal Representation